johannesthoma/mmap_allocator/README.md

 License
 -------

-This code (c) Johannes Thoma 2012 and is LGPL.
+This code is (c) Johannes Thoma 2012 and is LGPL.
 Please write me an email to johannes.thoma@gmx.at if you find this useful, or if you find bugs or want to extend the library.